CostaBru/knapsack/README.md

 ## 1-0 and N dimension knapsacks

 According to previous definition of ``w point``, we can make it store a vector of dimensions.
-Having that we extend 1-0 knapsack to be ``N`` dimensional.
+Having that, we extend 1-0 knapsack to be ``N`` dimensional.

 Each new dimension added requires more memory for storing it in point list and in DP table map keys collection and more CPU operations to compare new dimension as well.
 The map key access becomes more expensive, according to hashing and comparing vectors requirement.